buttonsrtoys/registrar/README.md

 }
 ```

-Models and widgets that use Observer can `listenTo` registered single services:
+Models and widgets that use Observer can `listenTo` inherited models and registered single services.
+To listen to single services:

 ```dart
 final text = listenTo<MyWidgetViewModel>(listener: myListener).text;
 ```

-And `listenTo` inherited models on the widget tree.
-(Just add the `context` parameter to search the widget tree instead of the registry):
+To listen to inherited models on the widget tree, add the `context` parameter to search the widget tree:

 ```dart
 final text = listenTo<MyWidgetViewModel>(context: context, listener: myListener).text;